 But all is not lost!
 Even the cheapest Forever 21 tees may yet have their use….

 If you’re wondering what to do with old clothes that cannot be donated or resold, activate the right hemisphere of your brain and get crafty.

 The options are literally endless, but here are a few quick and easy ways to repurpose clothes:

 - Keep the winter draft out and save energy by using old clothes to make a DIY draft stopper.

-- Old t-shirts can easily become a colorful produce bag (perfect for shopping at a zero waste online shop or bulk store).
+- Old t-shirts can easily become a colorful produce bag (perfect for shopping at a zero waste shop or bulk store).

 - Or transform t-shirts into a blanket that will keep you warm (both literally and figuratively) with those embedded memories.

 - Make your own reusable paper towels by cutting old clothes into rags.